amirrezaDev1378/ind-extention/README.md

 # Netherlands Visa Sponsorship Checker — IND List Extension

-A browser extension that helps job seekers and recruiters on LinkedIn quickly identify companies recognized by the Dutch Immigration and Naturalisation Service (IND) as visa sponsors for regular labor and highly skilled migrants.
+A browser extension that helps jobseekers and recruiters on LinkedIn quickly identify companies recognized by the Dutch Immigration and Naturalisation Service (IND) as visa sponsors for regular labor and highly skilled migrants.

 ---